-Dubrovnik, Croatia is just one of those places and staying in Dubrovnik is an experience unto itself.
+Dubrovnik, Croatia is just one of those places, and staying in Dubrovnik is an experience unto itself.
 Whether you are a Game of Thrones fan or not, there is no denying it: Dubrovnik is pretty darn dreamy.
-The walled-off Old Town is loaded with historical treasures, cafes, and marbled streets, making it super easy on the eyes.
+The walled city of Old Town is loaded with historical treasures, cafes, and marbled streets, making it super easy on the eyes.

 I spent hours with my wife roaming the streets at night taking photographs and drinking hot wine as the street lights bathed us in their dim flickering glow.
 It was perfect.

 You can catch one of the most epic sunsets of your life up Mount Srd, the best hike near Dubrovnik.
 And the apple pie served at the cable car cafe is well worth the extortionate price!

 If you are prepared to pay a pretty penny, taking a stroll around the top of the citadel walls is a solid option as well.
-Throw in the epic beaches to the north or south and you, my friends have your self one perfect destination to share with your partner.
+Throw in the epic sandy beaches to the north or south and you, my friend, have yourself one perfect destination to share with your partner.

 Visiting Dubrovnik in the summer means you’ll be battling with crowds, but choosing the right place to stay will ensure that you have a peaceful, romantic place to go back to at the end of the day.

 Say it with me now: Where should I stay in Croatia at least once?—Dubrovnik Old Town.
-Like Split, if you don’t stay in the actually Old Town area you will save money.
-If you stay more in the commercial center however, you will need to bus it/take a taxi as the Old Town is a bit of a distance away.
+Like Split, if you don’t stay in the actual Old Town area you will save money.
+If you stay more in the commercial center, however, you will need to bus it/take a taxi as the Old Town is a bit of a distance away.